 O’Neill hails ‘momentous’ result as party set to become largest in councils

-Sinn Fein vice president Michelle O’Neill has hailed a “momentous” result as the party remains on course to become the largest in councils in Northern Ireland.
+Sinn Fein vice president Michelle O’Neill has hailed a “momentous” election result with the party set to become the largest in councils in Northern Ireland.

-As the count stretched into Saturday evening, the republican party had 134 elected councillors by 5pm, with gains achieved across the region.
+As the Northern Ireland local government elections count neared its conclusion on Saturday evening, the republican party had 138 elected councillors by 7pm, with gains achieved across the region.

+It means Sinn Fein will have replicated its result from last year’s Northern Ireland Assembly election when it became the biggest party at Stormont.

+Ms O’Neill used the latest election victory to repeat her call for the DUP to return to the powersharing institutions at Stormont

-The DUP has 115 council seats, the Alliance Party 61, the Ulster Unionists 49 and the SDLP 37, with 30 others.
+The DUP currently has 117 council seats, the Alliance Party 63, the Ulster Unionists 52 and the SDLP 37, with 32 others.

-DUP leader Sir Jeffrey Donaldson insisted that his party had polled strongly.
+DUP leader Sir Jeffrey Donaldson insisted that his party had polled strongly but said unionism needed to learn lessons from the election.

 The turnout for the election was 54%.